weare-root/AutoClicker/README.md

 # AutoClicker 🏎️🖱️

-AutoClicker is what the title says a program, which does all the heavy lifting for you (=Creating Mouse Clicks).
+AutoClicker is what the title says, a program, which does all the heavy lifting for you (=Creating Mouse Clicks).
 It can also execute Keypresses.
-This AutoClicker has a lot of features✨, demanded by one of my friends, to make it one of a kind.
+This AutoClicker has a lot of features✨ and a request of one of one of @0Adiber's friends.

 ## Download

-The Downloads are found on the [Releases][4] page!
+The downloads are found on the [Releases][4] page!

 ## How